 Should I learn UI or UX first?

 Another reason to do this is the fact that having a basic understanding of UX helps you create a UI design that will better fit the user’s wants and needs.
-You could design the most beautiful interfaces anyone has ever seen, but if it doesn’t some a business or user problem it will not be a good UI design.
+You could design the most beautiful interfaces anyone has ever seen, but it will not be a good UI design if it doesn’t solve a business or user problem.

 If you learn UX first, you will learn about setting up a customer journey by doing user research, creative workshops, and concept validation.
 Once that’s done, creating the UI design is a matter of drawing and filling the lines of your UX framework.

 Walk first before you try and run.
-This old saying applies to apply learning to become a designer as well.
-Learn to walk (UX) first, before you go for a run (UI).
+This old saying applies to learning to become a designer as well.
+Learn to walk (UX) first before going for a run (UI).